gao1948083886/TM-Bench/README.md

 >
 >

-**TM-Bench** is the first comprehensive evaluation benchmark specifically designed for **Traditional Mongolian** large language models.
+**TM-Bench** is the first comprehensive benchmark specifically designed to evaluate the **Traditional Mongolian** capabilities of Large Language Models (LLMs).
 It aims to bridge the evaluation gap for low-resource languages by covering 7 core tasks across Natural Language Understanding (NLU) and Generation (NLG), comprising a total of **22,657** high-quality instances.

 ## 📝 Introduction